Categories

 For many years, with the exception of 2023 and 2024 when PayPal Inc. withdrew from the Thai market, we were proud to offer a single solution for PayPal and credit card payments.
 PayPal's return to Thailand, following the establishment of PayPal Thailand Ltd., came with increased fees, the introduction of VAT, a complex website for PayPal business accounts, bureaucratic management, limited chatbot support only, and constantly changing terms and conditions.

-As the only pool company in Thailand specializing in the expatriate market, we are no longer able to absorb the additional costs associated with processing PayPal and credit card payments.
-To continue offering this payment method, we would be forced to increase all our prices by 6%.
+As the only pool company in Thailand specializing in the expatriate market, we are no longer able to absorb the additional costs associated with processing PayPal and credit card payments together our special services .

 1. Section 18(1) of the Competition Act 1998 prohibits the abuse of a dominant position by "one or more undertakings... if it may affect trade within the United Kingdom."
 This is commonly known as the "Chapter II prohibition".
 The section is very similar to article 102 of the Treaty on the Functioning of the European Union governing the anti-monopoly laws within the EU jurisdiction.